 denied entry to the United States.
 Under certain circumstances, the CBP officer may

 issue a “Notice to Student or Exchange Visitor” Form (I-515A), which authorizes temporary

 admission into the United States.
-Work with your school to submit the proper documentation
+Work with the International Students Office to submit

 origin, or religion -- participate in the US-VISIT program, a comprehensive registration